proudcloud/clouduino/Example Codes/GPIO example/README.md

     begin()
         -Description
             Enable the SPI bus and configure the slave select pin for this object.
-You must call this in the Arduino “void setup()” function.
+You must call this in the Arduino ï¿½void setup()ï¿½ function.
         -Synatax
             object.name.begin();
         -Parameters